sassembla/GradlePlugin4Sublime/README.md

 ## Settings
 This plugin strongly depends on Gradle.
-You can customize the path of gradle.bin via below,
+You should customize the path of gradle/gradle.bat via below,

 `Preferences > Package Settings > Gradle > Settings - Default (or Settings - User)`